vonglasow/atoum-documentation/source/fr/asserters/class.inc.rst

 class
 *****

-C'est l'assertion dédiée aux classes.
+It's the assertion dedicated to classes.

 .. code-block:: php